1. INSURANCE AND LIABILITY

 We monitor the coronavirus situation and always follow the restrictions, instructions and recommendations of the authorities.
 We observe and implement distance and hygiene instructions.
 If you have had any covid-19 symptoms or knowledge of possible exposure before you leave, you should refrain from traveling.

 A trip canceled due to COVID-19 illness or official quarantine entitles the customer to postpone the same trip to another time without change.
-If the trip is not available during the next 12 months, you are entitled to a full refund of the booking fee.

 The tour operator may also have to cancel the trip before the start of the trip due to force majeure.
 Force majeure can be, for example, a natural disaster, a hurricane, a strike or a breakdown in road traffic, an epidemic/pandemic.